light up the staircase with an LED strip and tasteless light effects

 My initial want was for the stairs to have soft glow lighting … but what the hec, LED strip lights do more than this.
 Should they animate when approached?
 Yes, they animate and I can control what they do with an app on a phone or laptop, or set times for effects, or have them react to music, or sync with other house lights.
 Or if that’s looking too crazy shout, “Alexa, turn off the stair lights”.

 And you don’t need anything else but if you use Home Assistant you can control it with that.
-My cost was £35 but I’ll mention alternatives that cost less in money and effort.
+My cost was £35 but I’ll mention alternatives that cost less in effort.

 My LED strip runs 2m along one side of the stairs.
 Power enters from a void below.
 I can bathe the stairs in stylish light or let rip with insane animation.
 Instead of a motion sensor I used a tiny but sensitive microphone to react to movement or footsteps.
 The result is tidy and no staircases will be harmed in this experiment.